agentsquash/a2-nea/docs/analysis.md

 // Not here? // Mr Ashley has also stated that while he would like to see the implementation of automatic delay repay within the solution, it would be acceptable if the application only provided the information necessary for the claim.
 Further research into this has highlighted the unsuitability of many TOCs web services for automatic solution-based claims - typically requiring registration.
 The introduction of this feature would also require the storage of payment information, which would introduce new complexity to the solution.

 ## Objectives

+**Account Authentication, Integration and History**
+1. The user **must** not be able to access the system without logging in.
+2. The user **must** have the ability to create an account to access the system.
+   1. The user should be able to use their Google Workspace account to create a system account through Google Sign-In.
+   2. The user **must** be able to create a local account on the system by providing a username, email address and password.
+      1. Passwords for local accounts **must** be stored securely (hashed and with a salt)
+      2. Usernames **must** be entered in a valid format (alphanumeric, length less than or equal to 20)
+      3. Email addresses **must** be entered in a valid format (as per RFC3696)
+      4. Email addresses should be authenticated through a verification email.
+   3. All new accounts created **must** be 'user' accounts, without administrator access.
+3. The user **must** have the ability to login to the system.
+   1. The user should be able to login using their Google Workspace account through Google Sign-In.
+   2. The user **must** be able to login using their local system account by providing a correct username/email address and password combination.
+4. Users **must** have the ability to reset a forgotten password.
+   1. The users account ownership should be verified through a verification email.
+   2. The users previous password **must** be overwritten, and never provided to the user.
+   3. The user **must** receive confirmation that their password has been reset.
+5. Once logged in, the user **must** be able to see information about previous and new journeys.
+   1. Users should be able to see their journey history.
+   2. Users **must** be able to create a new journey.
+   3. Users should be able to perform basic administrative tasks.
+      1. Local system accounts should be able to link to a Google Workspace account after creation.
+      2. Local system accounts should be able to change their password.
+         1. The users account ownership should be verified through a verification email.
+         2. The users previous password should be overwritten, and never provided to the user.
+         3. The user should receive confirmation that their password has been reset.
+6. Administrators should be able to upgrade an existing accounts access level.

+**Journey Planning, History and Delay Repay**
+1. The user **must** have the ability to create a journey within the system.
+   1. The user **must** be able to specify a departure station by name.
+   2. The user **must** be able to specify an arrival station by name.
+   3. The user **must** be able to specify a departure time.
+   4. The user **must** be able to select a journey that meets the search criteria above.
+      1. If the journey involves a service which allows seat reservations, the user should have the option to enter these into the application.
+2. The user **must** have the ability to cancel a journey within the system.
+3. The user **must** be notified if the first service in their journey is cancelled prior to them commencing the journey in the system.
+4. The user **must** be notified if there is significant disruption impacting their planned journey prior to its commencement.
+5. The user **must** have the ability to 'start' a journey within the system.
+6. The system should provide up to date journey information at each reporting point.
+   1. This information should be provided on the website; it should not be pushed to the user.
+   2. This information should also include additional information where possible, such as train lengths and service related issues.
+7. The system **must** provide up to date journey information at any connection point.
+   1. The system **must** provide information regarding the next train on the journey, and platform information.
+   2. The system should include additional information such as train length and other specific service information.
+      1. If the service has a seat reservation **and** there are defined waiting points (such as on the West Coast Main Line), the user should be told where to stand for the easiest access to their next service.
+   3. If the connection is deemed 'tight' (Intervention Level 0/1), the application should attempt to provide additional information where possible to allow the fastest connection.
+8. The system **must** inform the user if the journey is delayed enough to become a tight connection.
+   1. The system **must** provide alternative journey opportunities if it determines that a tight connection may not be possible.
+   2. The user **must** be able to select from alternative journey opportunities if it is deemed a connection may not be possible.
+9. The system **must** provide alternative routing opportunities if the connecting service is cancelled, or the user will miss the service due to a delayed arrival.
+   1. The user **must** be able to select the alternative journey they take.
+10. The user's journey history **must** be stored by the system.
+    1. The user should be able to access their previous journey history.
+1. The user should be advised if a journey is delayed enough to be eligble for Delay Repay (where available)
+    1. The user should be provided with the necessary information for a Delay Repay claim.
+    2. The user should be redirected to the correct Train Operating Company to make their Delay Repay claim.